 It’s apart of the nightshades family which means those on the AIP diet avoid foods like that because they are triggers of symptoms.
 However, some people who take this actually benefit because it acts as an anti-inflammatory.
 Since we have many options for anti-inflammatories, I wouldn’t recommend trying this.

-I hope these examples help give you insight on what to look out for when supplement or herb shopping and why.
+I hope these examples help give you insight on what to look out for when your shopping for supplments and herbs.

 Leave a comment below on what you’ve tried and if you’ve found any herbs helpful or if it made your symptoms worse.